 Since at least the week of Aug.
 15 an advisory has been in effect for toxic shellfish sampled across various beaches around Kodiak.
 Then on Friday, Oct.
-10, Kodiak Area Native Association’s Environmental team sent an email lifting their advisory for all shellfish species.
+10, Kodiak Area Native Association’s Environmental team relaxed the advisory but cautioned against eating untested shellfish in the organization's latest phytoplankton update.

 KANA is not a regulatory agency and the consumption of wild shellfish in Alaska is considered ‘eat at your own risk’.